initialzero/domain-sample-application/README.md

 ```java
 mvn package
 ```
+Please notice, as the application is only for internal use you need enabled VPN connection.

 You can find executable jar file in `target` folder.
 To run application enter in command line:
 ```java